pomeisl/spring-boot-samples/spring-boot-jasypt-samples/spring-boot-jasypt-configuration/README.md

 ## Spring Boot - Configuration with Jasypt

-Ecrypted variables are in the property files.
 The encryptor password shouldn't be stored in properties file, it should be rather be passed as a system variable, command line argument or environment variable.

 ### Depencency